Un3x/ensiie-project/README.md

 * `make db.connect` Connect to th database
 * `make phpunit.run` Run the PHPUnit tests
 * `make install` Reinstall all containers

+## Adding stories to the database easily

+In the `csv/` directory you will find a parser.
+Its use is simple: `cd csv && python3 parser.py *.csv`.
+The output is by default printed on `stdout`, to allow for easier validation by a human.
+This output can be redirected or copied at the end of the file `data/db.sql` (be sure to delete any previous version of this output to avoid errors).

+The formats for the `.csv` files (content and naming) are given in the documentation of the parser itself (one information per line, one file per node/achievement/end).
+Any optional information is preceded with `<opt>` and lines numbers are given to help you write them easily.